 Rights CoLab has provided input via a data science project and an expert group.
 Can you tell us about each?

-We also established an Expert Group made up of internationally recognized human rights and labor experts, including representatives of prominent labor rights groups as well as investor groups.
+We also established an Expert Group made up of internationally recognised human rights and labour experts, including representatives of prominent labour rights groups as well as investor groups.
 Expert Group members provide subject matter expertise for the data science work and provide recommendations for how to incorporate relevant findings in potential revisions of the standards.
 With members’ institutions, we’ve submitted several public comment letters to your stakeholder consultations, most recently on a proposed Raw Materials Sourcing project for the apparel sector.
 Current and former members of both groups are listed on our project website.

 What resulted from your input?